tamari92/spawncycler/creation.md

 To add more ZEDs to the Squad, simply continue to **drag-and-drop** icons from the ZED Pane into the **Squad Frame**.

 **Note**: Each Squad has a maximum capacity of `10`!

+### Removing and Reorganizing ZEDs/Squads
+Once a ZED is placed into a Squad, it can be **removed** by *dragging the ZED icon out of the Squad and onto the empty background*.
+Note that in the case that there are multiple of the same ZED in a Squad, this action will only delete **one** of them.